golfmak 2010

 It is extremely important that your commitment to managing the golf course you plan to own is sincere all the way.
 You are about to become a multifaceted 8-in-one businessperson:

 1. You'll be in the food and beverage (restaurant) business.
-December 2004: I say keep it simple.
+UPDATE April 2012: I say keep it simple.
 Read why weddings make me cry.
 Food and beverage can be highly profitable, but don't try to be a restaurant, because you cannot and will never compete with Outback Steakhouse.
 I made a ton of money in food and beverage by sticking to a simple menu - burgers, fries, grilled cheese, egg salad etc. Meanwhile, get used to the government in your face (health, fire and safety, etc.).
 Try to be in the "PURE" golf business.

 Weekends off?
 Not if you're aiming for success.
 Not too many golf course owners are fishermen!